 Therefore, you should make sure to seek out an independent inspector and have the report issued in your own name.

-Myth 6: A home inspection covers everything from plumbing, to the pool, electrical wiring, to pests.
+6. A home inspection covers everything from plumbing, to the pool, electrical wiring to pests

 There is also some confusion over what is covered by a building inspection.